-Home » Desserts » Chocolate coconut truffles with almonds
+Home » Desserts » No bake desserts » Chocolate coconut truffles with almonds

 Chocolate coconut truffles with almonds

-These are super easy to make and if you have kids, they can help roll and dip the treats.
+If you need a fast and very easy treat for Valentine’s Day, or any occasion, these chocolate coconut candies are a tasty solution.
+They are simple to make and if you have kids, they can help roll and dip the treats.

 Coconut truffles

 Valentine’s Day is for chocolate, that’s not up for debate.
-Whether it’s a box of candy or a chocolate bundt cake, we need some of that cocoa goodness.
+Whether it’s a box of candy or a chocolate Bundt cake, we need some of that cocoa goodness.
+Quick, easy and delicious, these chocolate coconut truffles are perfect for surprising your special Valentine.

 These aren’t your normal chocolate truffles made with a ganache.
 This bite-sized copycat Almond Joy is made even better with an unexpected ingredient – a pinch of salt.